-Cats can have great difficulty passing faeces through a narrowed pelvis, which can result from pelvic fractures that are left to heal naturally after trauma from road traffic accidents etc.
+Cats can have great difficulty passing faeces through a narrowed pelvis, resulting from pelvic fractures left to heal naturally after trauma from road traffic accidents etc.

 This can lead to chronic and progressive constipation months and even years after the trauma.
-A build up of faeces in the colon – the large bowel – occurs.
+A build-up of faeces in the colon – the large bowel – occurs.
 The colon stores faeces and resorbs water from it, so the faecal accumulation becomes drier and drier, and harder and harder.
-Once the colon has been stretched beyond certain limits, it loses its ability to recover contractile function and the constipation is irreversible.
-The options are then either regular enemas – expensive and not without risk – or colectomy (surgical removal of most of the large bowel).
+Once the colon has been stretched beyond certain limits, it loses its ability to recover contractile function, and the constipation is irreversible.
+The options are either regular enemas – expensive and not without risk – or colectomy (surgical removal of most of the large bowel).

 16th November 2013